 This operation is performed through the urethra with a resectoscope.
 No incision is made and the operation is carried out under either a general anesthesia or spinal anesthesia.
 During the operation, continuous irrigation of the prostatic bed and bladder is required in order to provide a good view for enucleation of the prostate.
-Using normal saline irrigation, it eliminates the risk of transurethral resection syndromes (TUR syndromes).
-All adenomas of the prostate are enucleated and removed by morcellation.
-The bleeding is stopped immediately.
+All adenomas of the prostate are enucleated and removed by resection of the enucleated adenomas or morcellation.
+The prostate chips will be sucked out at the end of the operation and the bleeding is stopped immediately.
 A catheter will be passed up the urethra into the bladder to drain and irrigate the bladder.